-- introduction by Edwin D. Mead.
-Cloth; LX1-229 pages.
-Boston: Ghna & Co.
-MAZZINI: THE PROPHET OF THE RELIGION OF HUMANITY.
+- Cloth; illustrated; 201 pages.
+Cincinati: Ben Pitman.
+DISCOURSES ON WAR.
+By William Ellery Channing, with an introduction by Edwin D. Mead.
+Cloth; LXI-229 pages.
+Boston: Ginn & Co - MAZZINI: THE PROPHET OF THE RELIGION OF HUMANITY.
 By Louis J. Rosenberg.
 Cloth; portrait; 83 pages.
 Price, 50c.
 Chicago: Charles H. Kerr.
 MY FAVORITE BOOKS.
 By Robert Blatchford.
-Cloth; portrait; 253 pages.
+Cloth; portrait; - 253 pages.
 Price, two shilling and six pence.
-London, Eng.: The Clarion Company.
+London, Eng.: - 203 pages.
+Frice, two smithing and six pence.
+London, Lug.: The Clarion Company.
 A BOOK ABOUT BOOKS.
 By Robert Blatchford.
 Ornamental cloth; 254 pages.
-Price, two gives the additional distribution. - A BOOK ABOUT BOOKS.
-By Robert Blatchford.
-Ornamental cloth; 254 pages.
 Price, two shillings and six pence.
 London, Eng.: The Clarion Company.
 NEW HARLEM, PAST AND PRESENT, THE STORY OF AN AMAZING CIVIC WRONG NOW AT LAST TO BE RIGHTED.
-By Carl Horton Pierce.
+The Clarion Company.
+With a provide the principles of law - By Carl Horton Pierce.
 With a review of the principles of law involved in the recovery of the Harlem lands by W. Pennington Toler and Harmon De Pau Nutting.
-Cloth; illustrated; XIV-32 pages.
+Cloth; illustrated; XIV-332 pages.
 New York: The New Harlem Publishing Company.
-OBMS OF WALT WHITMAN (Leaves of Grass).
-With a biographical introduction by John Burroughs.
+POEMS OF WALT WHITMAN (Leaves of Grass).
+With a bio- - POEMS OF WALT WHITMAN (Leaves of Grass).
+With a blo-graphical introduction by John Burroughs.
 Cloth; portrait; XIII-343 pages.
 Chicago: Charles H. Kerr.
 MODERN SCIENCE AND ANARCHISM.
 By Peter Kropotkin.
 Translated from the Russian Original by D. A. Modell.
 Paper; 94 pages.
 Price 25 cents.
-Philadelphia: The Social Science Club. - Club - THE RED ROCKER.
+Philadelphia: The Social Science Clother Science Club - THE RED ROCKER.
 By Seumas Macmanus.
 Cloth; 130 pages.
 Price, 75 cents.
 New York: The Funk & Wagnalls Company.

-"To be reviewed in our next issue.
+To be reviewed in our next issue.